Owolabiabel/Owolabiabel.github.io/README.md

-## 👤 About Abel Owolabi
+## 👤 About me

-**Abel Owolabi** is a Second-year Ph.D.
-Student in the epartment of Electrical and Computer Engineering at the University of Rochester, New York **, advised by *Distinguished Professor Eby Friedman*.
+Hi, Welcome to my page.
+I am Abel Owolabi, a Second-year Ph.D.
+Student in the epartment of Electrical and Computer Engineering at the University of Rochester, New York, currently advised by *Distinguished Professor Eby Friedman*.

-His research focuses on the design and optimization of superconducting and beyond-CMOS digital circuits, with particular emphasis on Dynamic Single Flux Quantum (DSFQ) and Rapid Single Flux Quantum (RSFQ) logic.
-His work investigates clock-free, data-driven architectures, bias-margin optimization, and Josephson-junction-level circuit techniques to improve speed, energy efficiency, and scalability in High Performance cryogenic computing systems.
+My research focuses on the design and optimization of superconducting and beyond-CMOS digital circuits, with particular emphasis on Dynamic Single Flux Quantum (DSFQ) and Rapid Single Flux Quantum (RSFQ) logic.
+It investigates clock-free, data-driven architectures, bias-margin optimization, and Josephson-junction-level circuit techniques to improve speed, energy efficiency, and scalability in high-performance cryogenic computing systems.

-## 🧠 Website Content
+## Recent News

 The website includes the following sections: